futurehood/DeCent-CLI/README.md

 ## Introduction

-DeCent-CLI is a CLI application written in JavaScript for Node.js and/or Node.js-compatible environments.
-There is a single NPM dependency on JSZIP, for extracting ZIP archives of downloaded DWAs.
-The CLI is intended to provide a simple, pain-free development experience for DWA developers by providing a toolset of shortcuts and conveniences for common tasks.
+DeCent-CLI is a command line interface application written in JavaScript for Node.js and/or Node.js-compatible environments.
+There is a single dependency on the JSZIP package, for extracting ZIP archives of downloaded DWAs.
+The CLI is intended to provide a simple, pain-free development experience for DWA developers by providing a toolset of shortcuts and conveniences for common tasks, as well as a testing environment for applications that rely on DCNT signaling to achieve peer connections.

 The CLI offers three primary benefits:
 1. **Test/Validate DWAs** - The CLI includes a tool to validate DWA packages, helping to ensure that the DWA ecosystem is standardized and interoperable.
 Testing framework coming soon.